Bayesian Differential Privacy through Posterior Sampling: Privacy and Utility

 \subsection{Differential Privacy of Posterior Distributions}

-We consider our generalised notion of differential privacy for posterior distributions (Definition~\ref{def:dp-new}); and show that the type of privacy exhibited by the posterior depends on which assumption holds. \begin{theorem} Using the log-ratio distance (as in Theorem~\ref{the:kl}), \begin{enumerate} \item Under Assumption~\ref{ass:hoelder-observations}, for all $x,y \in \mathcal{\CS}$, $B \in \fields{\Params}$:
+We consider our generalised notion of differential privacy for posterior distributions (Definition~\ref{def:dp-new}); and show that the type of differential privacy exhibited by the posterior depends on which assumption holds. \begin{theorem} \begin{enumerate} \item Under a pseudo-metric $\rho$ and $L>0$ satisfying Assumption~\ref{ass:hoelder-observations}, for all $x,y \in \mathcal{\CS}$, $B \in \field{\Params}$: